simple-crypto/SMAesH-challenge/website/src/submission.md

 # Submission

-In this section, we explain how to prepare, package and test your submission, before finally uploading it to the evaluation server.
+In this section, we explain how to prepare, package and test your submission.

 At this point, we assume that your attack works with `quick_eval.py` (see [Framework](./framework.md)).